davorminchorov/job-aggregator/README.md

-# JobNexus
+# JobNexus.tech

-JobNexus is a modern job board platform built with Laravel, Livewire, and Filament Admin.
+JobNexus.tech is a modern job board platform built with Laravel, Livewire, and Filament Admin.
 It provides a clean and intuitive interface for browsing job positions across different categories.

 ## Features